Is Animation a Good Career? Pros, Cons, Advice

 You don't have to spend years in university to launch an animation career.
 You can develop the skills you need through a college diploma program, which generally takes two years or less.

-For instance, the accelerated animation course at Herzing College takes just 12 months to complete.
-The course also includes a 6-week internship at Big Jump Entertainment, where students get to work on current productions and learn from the pros.
+For instance, the accelerated 2D animation course at Herzing College takes just 12 months to complete.
+The course also includes a six-week internship, so students can learn from the pros and get real-world experience.
+Many students get hired directly from their internships.

 So in only one year, you could potentially go from a complete beginner to a working professional animator.